 Upper Mustang Trek is the ultimate journey to one of the most isolated regions of Nepal untouched by any kind of modernization.
 Nestled in the rain shadow of Mt.
 Dhaulagiri and Mt.
-Annapurna, Upper Mustang will present you arid landscape, surrounded by rocks in all kind of colors and unique formations.
+Annapurna, Upper Mustang will present you arid landscape, surrounded by rocks in all kinds of colors and unique formations.
 Upper Mustang Trekking will take you to the hidden valley, the old Buddhist kingdom of Mustang also known as Lo.
 The region was forbidden to traverse for many years, which also played a prominent role to preserve the distinctive culture and rich traditions of the locals residing here.
 Today, everything is still the same as it used to be centuries back.
 People here are also called themselves descendants of Tibet.
 Moreover, the lifestyle, culture, tradition, practices, beliefs of the locals here are highly influenced by Tibetans.
 You will find ancient monasteries, gompas, mani walls, and prayer flags throughout the trail.

 Mustang region has dry, barren and arid land alike the Tibetan plateaus.
-The region doesn't have any kind of vegetation except a few plants that grow in the place like this.
+The region doesn't have any kind of vegetation except a few plants that grow in a place like this.
 However, all these features work well together and present spectacular dry scenery.

 Imagine high mountains, large colorful meadows, unique rocks with a few plants and scattered stone houses under the bright blue sky.
 What could be more beautiful than this?

 During the Upper Mustang Trek, you will explore many mysterious places and caves.
 The aridity of this region makes it prone to windy storms in the afternoon.
 Talking about the difficulty level of Upper Mustang Trekking, it is tagged as the moderate.
-The trail is not so difficult in term of technical climbing and includes a few steep section & landslide areas, however, you have to walk in a desert-like area where the food and accommodation are quite distinctive.
+The trail is not so difficult in terms of technical climbing and includes a few steep sections & landslide areas, however, you have to walk in a desert-like area where the food and accommodation are quite distinctive.
 And, all these do make the trail tough.
 Upper Mustang Trek is perfect for you to taste your endurance and push yourself out of your comfort zone.
 You will get to witness a completely new lifestyle as well as a new turn to your travel stories.
 If you have got extra time on your hand then we also recommend you to check our professionally designed Nar Phu Valley Trek as well as Gurung Heritage Trail Trek.

 Upper Mustang Trek begins with a scenic drive from Kathmandu to Pokhara, the second biggest city of Nepal.
 From here, you will fly to Jomsom, one of the most beautiful regions of Nepal.
 The flight will present you stunning views of Himalayas.
 Jomsom is the starting point of your trek.
 You will trek to Kagbeni.
 Spending a night here, you will ascend all the way up to the Lo-Manthang going through several small and fine villages like Chele, Syanbochen, Ghaymi & Charang.
 You will take a day off in Lo-Manthang.
 Further, the trail will take you to Ghar Gompa and then to Ghiling.
 The trail from here onwards will take you back to Jomsom via Chele, and you will fly back to Pokhara.